I'll walk you through the steps to create a "hamburger menu" in STUDIO that shows and hides the menu as you click.

 Create the menu we want to display to be the trigger.

-To add a menu, click on "Add Page" from the page menu when you are not selecting any elements, and then select "Modal".
+To add a menu, click on "Add" from the top right corner of the editor, and then select "Modal".

 This will create a new page for the menu, so please design this menu.